MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Get-AdfsWebApiApplication.md

 ### Microsoft.IdentityServer.Management.Resources.WebApiApplication

-WebApiApplication objects are accepted by the *Application* parameter.
+WebApiApplication objects are received by the *Application* parameter.

 ### Microsoft.IdentityServer.Management.Resources.ApplicationGroup

-ApplicationGroup objects are accepted by the *ApplicationGroup* parameter.
+ApplicationGroup objects are received by the *ApplicationGroup* parameter.

 ### System.String

-String objects are accepted by the *ApplicationGroupIdentifier*, *Identifier*, and *Name* parameters.
+String objects are received by the *ApplicationGroupIdentifier*, *Identifier*, and *Name* parameters.

 ## OUTPUTS